r-k-t-a/rkta/readme.md

 # R•K•T•A

 R•K•T•A UI is a (work-in-progress) lightweight alternative to Material UI written in typescript

 [Docs](https://r-k-t-a.github.io/rkta/)

+We don't recommend using this kit now to anyone